-Dated: July 1, 2020
+Dated: May 12, 2023

 This case is before the Administrator, Centers for Medicare & Medicaid Services (CMS), for review of the decision of the Provider Reimbursement Review Board (Board).
 The review is during the 60-day period in §1878(f)(1) of the Social Security Act (Act), as amended (42 U.S.C. § 139500 (f)).
 The parties were notified of the Administrator's intention to review the Board's decision.
-The Center for Medicare (CM) submitted comments, requesting that the Administrator reverse the Board's decision and uphold the MAC's determination.
-The Medicare Administrative Contractor (MAC) submitted comments, requesting that the Administrator reverse the Board's decision and uphold the decision and methodology utilized by the MAC.
+The Center for Medicare (CM) submitted comments requesting that the Administrator reverse the Board's decision, apart from its findings on the removal of variable costs and its findings on the unlawful change in the regulations and the Allina claim.
+CM requested that the Administrator affirm that the Medicare Administrative Contractor (MAC) used the proper methodology to calculate the VDA.
+The Medicare Administrative Contractor (MAC) submitted comments, requesting that the Administrator reverse the Board's decision with respect to the methodology for calculating the Provider's Volume Decrease Adjustment (VDA) as it is not supported by statute or regulation.
 Accordingly, this case is now before the Administrator for final agency review.